Sweet tender and perfectly cooked! You need to know how to cook frozen crab legs for the perfect dinner!

 First, Thaw the Crab Legs (15-20 Minutes)

-Place the crab legs in a large bowl or stock pot and cover with cool tap water or simply run under cool water for about 15 minutes.
+Place crab legs in a large bowl or stock pot and cover with cool tap water or simply run under cool water for about 15 minutes.

 If you prefer, you can move the crab legs from the freezer to the refrigerator the day before you plan to use them and they should be sufficiently thawed by the time you plan to use them.